ARL-UTEP-OC/packet-visualization-system/README.md

 *- numpy*

 ## Setup.py
-**NOTE: If we require the ones who use the packages to install dependencies please add them to the install_requires property in the Setup.py file**
+**NOTE: If we require the ones who use this packages to install dependencies please for our project to work add them to the install_requires property in the Setup.py file**